microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/walkthrough.md

 ## Key Takeaways

-In this demo, you'll get an overview of Azure's Load Testing service; a managed service that can be used to simulate load on your application's APIs.
+In this demo, you'll get an overview of Azure's Load Testing service; a managed service that can be used to simulate load on your application's UI and APIs endpoints.

+You'll also get an insight into:

+- how to identify an application's breaking point under incrementally increasing load.
-You'll also get an insight into how to incorporate server-side metrics into the load test dashboard.
+- how to leverage server-side metrics and Azure AppInsights to identify the performance bottleneck.
+- how to guard your application against performance regressions leveraging load testing in CI/CD pipelines.

 All these are especially crucial for an e-commerce application like Contoso Traders, which is expected to instantly handle a large, sudden spike in number of users, with low latency and no downtime.

 ## Before You Begin

-* There are some prerequisites for this demo mentioned in the [application deployment guide](../app-deployment-guide.md).
+There are some prerequisites for this demo mentioned in the [application deployment guide](../app-deployment-guide.md).
 After executing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure, and the latest code will be deployed as well.

 ## Walkthrough: Identify the Load Test Target